parthendo/8085-Emulator/README.md

 All the instructions mentioned above utilize the fifth module which consist the basic tools required to support all the other modules.

-1. tool.h: The current file consists the definition to the functions below
- * validityData: Takes an 8-bit data and checks for its validity
- * hexAdd: Takes two 8-bit numbers as input and adds them and set the flag registers accordingly
- * hexSub: Takes two 8-bit numbers as input and subtracts them and set the flag registers accordingly
- * hexAdd16bit: Takes two 16-bit numbers as input and adds them and set the flag registers  accordingly
- * hexSub16bit: Takes two 16-bit numbers as input and subtracts them and set the flag registers accordingly
- * decimalToHex: Takes a decimal number and converts it to equivalent hexadecimal
- * hexToDecimal: Takes an 8-bit or 16-bit number in hexadecimal and converts to decimal
- * validityRegister: Take a register in form of a string and validates the register
- * validityRegisterPair: Takes register in form of a string and validates for a valid register pair e.g. (B,C), (D,E) and (H,L) pair
- * validityHexadecimal: Takes a string and checks if it is a valid hexadecimal
- * validityFile: Takes a complete command in the form of a string and checks if the command is a valid 8085 microprocessor command
- * validityAddress: Takes a 16-bit address and checks if the current address is valid i.e. lies between 0000-FFFF
- * registerNumber: Converts a register into numeric format
- * increaseAddress: Takes a 16-bit address and increments it by 1
- * updateAddress: Takes the current program counter and based on the current command, update the program counter
- * complement: Takes a hexadecimal number and evaluates the complement of that number
- * operationSize: Computes the size compatible per operand
- * execution: Takes a command, registers, flag array, progam counter and memory to excute the current combination of instructions.
+**tool.h**

 The above module helps the other modules to perform required series of actions.

-1. arithmetic.h: This module wraps several arithmetic instructions for instance ADD, ADI, SUB, INR, DCR, INX, DCX, DAD, SUI.
+1. **arithmetic.h**: This module wraps several arithmetic instructions for instance ADD, ADI, SUB, INR, DCR, INX, DCX, DAD, SUI.
 The commands have save similar functionality as defined by 8085 microprocessor.

-1. jump.h: This module defines all the branching commands like JMP(jumping to a location), JC, JNC, JZ and JNZ.
+1. **jump.h**: This module defines all the branching commands like JMP(jumping to a location), JC, JNC, JZ and JNZ.

-1. load.h: This module defines all the load and store commands like MOV, MVI, LXI, LDA, STA, LHLD, SHLD, STAX, XCHG.
+1. **load.h**: This module defines all the load and store commands like MOV, MVI, LXI, LDA, STA, LHLD, SHLD, STAX, XCHG.

-1. logical.h: This module defines all the logical instructins like CMA and CMP.
+1. **logical.h**: This module defines all the logical instructins like CMA and CMP.

 more information about the above assembly level instructions can be found on http://scandftree.com/microprocessor/Instruction-Set-In-8085